 The purpose of gender monitoring at KIT is to establish a reporting and control instrument for the realization of the equal opportunity goals which

 - systematically tracks the planning and success of equal opportunity goals,

 - focuses on the implementation of equal opportunity measures

 - creates commitment,

 - enables a systematic linking of centralized and decentralized aspects through statements by departmental management on department-specific equal opportunity situations (in the interim reports and the equal opportunity plan).

 Gender monitoring is understood as a service offer for the KIT management as well as for scientific and science-supporting institutions.

 The gender monitoring data is collected annually (for the first time in 2015) and submitted to the KIT Presidium, the equal opportunity officers, the KIT Senate, and the Supervisory Board for their information.

 Data 2022: The most important facts in brief

 Gender ratio in the qualification and career levels

-The graph shows the gender ratio in the individual qualification levels.
-The proportion of women from entry to the doctoral level ranges between 27-31%.
-This gender ratio has been stable for years.
-Compared to the previous year, an increase of 5 percentage points can be noted in the number of completed doctorates.
-If we look at the age structure of professors, we see that 25% of professors up to the age of 49 are women.
-Among professors over the age of 50, the proportion of women is 27% (two percentage points more than in the previous year).
+The graph shows the gender ratio in the different qualification and career levels.
+The proportion of women from entry to the level of completed doctorates ranges between 25 - 33%.
+This gender ratio has been relatively stable for years.
+Compared to the previous year, an increase of 3 percentage points can be noted in the number of bachelor's degrees.
+A closer look at the age structure of professors, shows that 13% of professors over the age of 50 are women.
+Among professors under the age of 50 years, the proportion of women is 27% (two percentage points more than in the previous year).
 This shows the success of the increased recruitment of women to professorships.

 Committees and management positions